theshingstar030818/parse-push-plugin/example/README.md

 2 and 2 together
 ----------------

-With a parse-server running for the `TESTPN` app, you can use `ionic serve` on ionic-testpn to see if it is working.
+With a parse-server running for `TESTPN` app, you can use `ionic serve` on ionic-testpn to see if it is working.
 You can then install to your test devices via USB.